emma2207/ATP-Prediction/README.md

 Script to build the folder structure for all the jobs you want to run and copy the simulation files into each folder.
 - [parallel_submit_slurm.sh](https://github.com/emma2207/ATP-Prediction/src/parallel_submit_slurm.sh)
 Script to submit jobs to the cluster.

+In order to get the code to compile on the cluster use 'module load gcc/5.4.0' and 'module load scipy-stack/2019a' before compiling using the setup file.

 ### Analysis
 - [ATP\_energy\_transduction.py](https://github.com/emma2207/ATP-Prediction/src/ATP_energy_transduction.py)